cooperrc/advanced-dynamics/_sources/syllabus.md

 ## Course Outcomes

-Students will gain experience in creating and troubleshooting single and multibody dynamic equation solvers.
+Students will
+1. Build engineering models of motion
+2. Explain motion using vectors and calculus
+3. Formulate equations of motion using variational calculus
+4. Model motion of multibody engineering systems
+5. Compare and contrast engineering models of motion

 ### Applications